eads/hhdcpython/LESSON.md

 Now, your code checks to see if the line starts with SGAR.
 If it does, you'll need to do some processing magic.
 The `split()` method turns a string into a list but "splitting" on a given character, like a space or comma.
 The first argument to the method is a separator (`' '` in our case), and the second argument specifies how many times to apply the split before stopping.

-You can try this on one of the lines from the data in a Python console.
+---

+**Aside**: Splitting can be confusing.
+If my vague and confusing explanation wasn't sufficient, using an interactive Python console might help.
+Try splitting one of the lines of the data.
 First try it without the second argument:

 ```python
 >>> 'SGAR/2/92 CONFERENCIA DEL EPISCOPADO MEXICANO'.split(' ')